Average people lead average lives. You, I’m guessing, don’t want to be average.

 Based on one of Stanford’s most popular courses, this book teaches you design thinking principles that will help you create a meaningful life.

-The same design thinking responsible for amazing technology, products and spaces can be used to design and build your career and your life, a life of fulfillment and joy, constantly creative and productive, one that always holds the possibility of surprise.
+The same design thinking responsible for amazing technology, products and spaces can be used to design and build your career and your life, a life of fulfilment and joy, constantly creative and productive, one that always holds the possibility of surprise.

 5. The Art of Living, by Epictetus